Axel-AMGHAR/mailhog/README.md

 # MailHog docker-compose env

-- with local storage
+This is how to install Mailhog on linux server

+## Prerequisites
+- Docker should be instaled
+- Docker service should start when server start

+## Ports
-- web ui on port 8025 with login "test"  and password "test"
+- web ui on port 8025 with login and password that we have set
 - smtp on port 2025 with login="" and password=""

 ## Change login and password